kantord/headson/README.md

 - Arrays never include a space after commas; objects apply `space` after colons.
 - Strings are escaped via `serde_json`.
 When truncated, only a quoted kept prefix plus an ellipsis is rendered, ensuring prefix‑only semantics.

-### PQ caps (configurable)
+### Order Caps (configurable)

-- `--string-cap <n>`: hard cap on grapheme expansion per string during PQ build (default: 500).
+- `--string-cap <n>`: hard cap on grapheme expansion per string during priority-order build (default: 500).
 Prevents runaway work for very long strings.
 Rendering still shows prefix + ellipsis.
 - Array cap (derived from budget): per‑array expansion is capped at `budget / 2`, based on a conservative lower bound that an array of N items needs ~2N characters to fit.
-Arrays longer than this cannot fit within the budget, so we avoid walking/pushing those extra items during PQ.
+Arrays longer than this cannot fit within the budget, so we avoid walking/pushing those extra items during the priority‑order build.

 ## Testing